osgeouk/website/foss4guklocal2023/index.md

 ### Ten Years After

 We will also had the [Ten Years After](ten-years-after.html) panel discussion to mark ten years since [FOSS4G 2013 in Nottingham](http://2013.foss4g.org/), themed around "*Where have we gone in the last ten years, and where will be in ten years time?*".

-## Registration

-[Registration](https://www.eventbrite.co.uk/e/foss4g-uk-local-2023-tickets-663598610307){:target="_newpage"} is now open!
-Book early to bag your place - last year almost all venues sold out.
-Additionally, refunds are available from Eventbrite (less a service fee) up to seven days before the event.

-After much discussion, we have decided to charge a nominal fee of £20 for a ticket to attend.
-This is not a decision we have taken lightly, and is primarily due to a high rate of no-shows at some venues last year (up to 40%, see [lessons learned from 2022 for more details](https://uk.osgeo.org/foss4guk2022local/lessons-learned.html)).
-No-shows prevent others who would like to attend from attending and we end up over ordering on catering and wasting food.

-We want FOSS4G:UK Local 2023 to be as accessible as possible, so we have a number of codes available for free tickets.
-These are available for students, under represented groups, those on a low income, those in precarious employment, those who would like to volunteer and anyone else for whom a £20 ticket would be a barrier (financial or administrative).
-All of these criteria are self-defined.
-We very much encourage you to reach out to <span class="osgeoemail"></span> to ask for a code, stating which group you belong to (no further justification is needed).

-Any surplus made from the tickets will join any surplus from the sponsorship and conference as a whole, and be used to allow OSGeo:UK to provide financial support to open source geospatial projects (for example see [Past Donations](https://uk.osgeo.org/pastdonations.html) to see how we have supported open source geospatial project previously).

-Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.

 ## Code of Conduct